luiscape/hdxscraper-skeleton-python/README.md

 └── tests
 ```

-Here is an explanation of each one of those:
+Here is an explanation of each one of these:

-* `config` Hosts configuration files for the scraper.
-Usually we put a `secrets.json` file that contain HDX API keys or `dev.json` and `prod.json` files that contain specific configuration for the scraping task at hand (i.e. API endpoints and table schemas).
+* `config` Contains the scraper configuration files.
+Usually we put a `secrets.json` file that contain HDX API keys together with a `dev.json` and `prod.json` files that contain specific configuration for the scraping task at hand (i.e. API endpoints and table schemas).
 * `data` Contains data you may need to use as reference in your scraper.
 This may be a list of country codes, URLs, etc.
 * `http` Generally contains an `index.html` file with the summary of the scraping task and any other files that are intended to be available through an API endpoint, such as a `log.txt` file.
 * `scripts` Where the scraper scripts reside.